Bearing condition in paramotor engines

 by Had Robinson

-The bearing that wears the fastest is the upper connecting rod bearing (a.k.a. the piston roller-cage bearing).
-The lower connecting rod bearing is not replaceable.
-Ordinarily, the entire crankshaft assembly must be replaced if the lower bearing has failed.
+The bearing that wears the fastest is the upper connecting rod bearing (a.k.a. the piston roller-cage bearing), then the lower connecting rod bearing, and then the main crankshaft bearings.
+Unfortunately, the entire crankshaft assembly must be replaced if the lower connecting rod bearing has failed.

 Below is a photo of a Minari lower connecting rod bearing that was destroyed when the pilot overheated the engine.
 The entire engine had to be overhauled and all moving parts replaced, including the main bearings.

-WARNING: When bearings start to fail, they will do so quickly and can destroy the engine if not repaired.
+WARNING: When bearings start to fail, they will do so quickly and can destroy the engine if not repaired promptly.

-When you replace the upper connecting rod bearing, also carefully check the clutch connectors and springs for wear.
+When you replace the upper connecting rod bearing in the Top 80, also check the clutch connectors and springs for wear.
 For other engines, check the clutch for drag and/or noise.